YannyD/pDEX_v0.2/README.md

 - Do we need a hold period to confirm the verifier's actions by the permissioned token's admin?
 - Do we need a massive database of verifiers and their public key?
 - Should we expect permissioned tokens to include a separate whitelist just for verifiers?
 Perhaps, it doesnt need individual wallet whitelist, but only a verifier whitelist?
 In this case only transfers with a signature of a broker dealer can take place ever?
 We just make a standard for them to sign?
+- Required transfer agents could be easier than whitelist holder addresses

 _What mechanism for permission management is minimally required?_

 - What is the current minimal interface for permissioned tokens to support pDEX operations?
+  --> maybe each token needs to have a whitelist of verifiers?
+Any transaction requires a verifier signature?
+  --> we make a reigstry that anyone can use, but the permissioned tokens can define whichever registry they want.

+Token standard decides which list of people are trusted as a verifier.
+We want to make a big registry that that our folks use.
+The token issuer can get information about which verifiers conducted the trade.
+But we dont want anyone with access to the registry to list all the trades by a single verifier.

+Can we do both a holding period and objective verification?

+Decision:

+- v2 will be a system for a big registry that keeps trades secret
+- for now, implement the holding period.
+Figure our how asset managers are told about cap table updates and make sure it can be done.
+Prob needs some data encryption for public events or run a DID.
+- learn more about how traditional data is sent from broker to the AM

+"Our objective is not to subvert regulation but to truly make it seamless and auditable"